 The school-at-home method is the one people think about when they hear that someone is homeschooling.
 Having been raised in the school environment, many of us can’t imagine a method (like the ones above) that’s different from the method that’s used in schools.

 This is also why many people start homeschooling by replicating the educational methods used in schools.

-That is, children start work at 9 am and end at 3 pm.
+That is, children start work at 9 am and some hours later.
 They: